Kielder Observatory Arts and Culture Programme

 We have collaborated briefly with Limbic Cinema on their project “Let the Light In” which explores humanity’s relationship with the sun, darkness, and light pollution.
 It is still in development and has not yet been released to the public.

 Light Years is our newest project with Beacon Films and their members have created four creative short films showcasing four different famous astronomers.
-You can view their work here: www.anyamedia.net/light-years-ahead
+You can view their work here: www.anyamedia.net/light-years-ahead.
+It is also available to view on a kiosk in our Gillian Dickinson Observatory.

 The Cosmic Unknown